Python Program to Get the Full Path of the Current Working Directory

 Understanding the Output

-1. The output is the absolute path to the directory from which the Python script runs.
+1. The output prints the absolute path to the current working directory from which the Python script runs.

 2. This method ensures that you always know the execution context of your script, which is crucial for handling relative paths.